 Families "priced out" of Preston's West View Leisure Centre where an hour's swimming costs £20 for a parent and two kids

+Families "priced out" of Preston's West View Leisure Centre where an hour's swimming costs £20 for one parent and two kids

 Families in Ribbleton fear they are being priced out of their local pool, where an hour's swimming now costs £20 for one parent and two children.